arnauddeman/APISIX-Kafka/README.md

 Sending PubSubReq, topic apisix_test
 In send callback:  no error detected
 ```
 8. Stop the client (CTRL C)

 9. Apply the patch and restart the Apisix container:
 npm run patch

-9. Start the client (Messages should be recieved)
+9. Start the client (messages should be recieved)
 ```
 npm run start-client
 ```